rianoc/MQTT_blog/README.md

 # Creating a sensor database

+The source code for the following section is available at [github.com/rianoc/qHomeAssistantMQTT](https://github.com/rianoc/qHomeAssistantMQTT)

 ## Subscribing to data in kdb+

 Subscribing to the published data from another kdb+ process is quick.
 MQTT uses `/` to split a topic hierarchy and when subscribing `#` can be used to subscribe to all subtopics: